-The Shotgun seat by Kids Ride Shotgun allows adventurous mountain biking parents to bring little groms along for the ride.
+The Kids Ride Shotgun bike seat allows adventurous mountain biking parents to bring little groms along for the ride.
 Designed to fit a wide range of bike frames, the Shotgun seat will allow you to share your love of the shred with your little one.
 Start ’em young and raise ’em right!

 While the Shotgun seat isn’t easy to swap between bikes, we love that it fits on a wide variety of bike styles and comes in at a very fair price point.
-Read our full review below to see if the Shotgun will work for your bike!
+Read our full review below to see if the original Kids Ride Shotgun will work for your bike!
 (The Shotgun PRO came out in 2022, and we have that review here.)

 Shotgun Bike Seat

 RATING: Highly Recommended

 BEST FOR: Ages 2 to 5.
 With no straps, kids must be able to sit still and hold on!